 A new technology that is slowly picking up in the online world is Blockchain technology.
 It is basically a distributed ledger technology that keeps a record of transaction data and online assets.
 Blockchain can be either private or public.
-An example of widely popular public blockchain is ‘bitcoin’.
+An example of a widely popular public blockchain is ‘Bitcoin’.
 Business establishments mainly invest in private blockchains that are used for keeping a record of transaction data in virtual environments (Cloud), accessible only to a defined or known network.
 Processes carried out within this infrastructure/network are tamper-proof.

 Building this infrastructure, however, requires expertise in back-end cloud-computing capacity which Microsoft offers as BaaS or Blockchain as a Service.
 Giants like IBM too, offer this service but under a different name – IBM Blockchain.

 In the case of Microsoft, the back-end infrastructure on Microsoft Azure is capable of meeting all the business needs.
 An added advantage, it offers- interoperability with other blockchains.
-Companies of any size to benefit from the collaborative economy with its Azure Blockchain as a Service (BaaS) program.
+Companies of any size benefit from the collaborative economy with its Azure Blockchain as a Service (BaaS) program.

 Microsoft Azure’s Blockchain Strategy